Centuria

-A centuria is also a Roman unit of land area corresponding to 100 heredia.
+Centuria ([kɛn̪ˈt̪ʊria]; : centuriae) is a Latin term (from the stem centum meaning one hundred) denoting military units originally consisting of 100 men.
+The size of the centuria changed over time, and from the first century BC through most of the imperial era the standard size of a centuria was 80 soldiers.
+By the time of the Roman Empire, ordo became a synonym of centuria (in 4 BC it was used for a maniple).
+Ten contuberniums formed a century, composed of 80 legionaries.
+Commanding this unit was the centurion, a veteran expert in combat analogous to an non-commissioned officer.
+His role was not only that of a leader, but also that of an instructor and responsible for discipline within his unit.
+The centurion was assisted by the optio, his second-in-command and other officers such as the tesserarius, in charge of security, the signifer, who carried the banner, and the cornicen, who transmitted orders by trumpet.

 Roman use

 Political

-In the political context the centuria was the constituent voting unit in the assembly of the centuries (Latin comitia centuriata), an old form of popular assembly in the Roman Republic, the members of which cast one collective vote.
+In the political context the centuria was the constituent voting unit in the assembly of the centuries (Latin: comitia centuriata), an old form of popular assembly in the Roman Republic, the members of which cast one collective vote.

 Its origin seems to be the homonymous military unit.
 The comitia centuriata elected important magistrates like consuls and praetors.

 Military

 History

-The centuria dates all the way back to the earliest armies of the Roman Kingdom being described in Plutarch's account of the life Romulus, however it is only mentioned in passing as a subdivision of Romulus' force.
+The centuria dates all the way back to the earliest armies of the Roman Kingdom being described in Plutarch's account of the life of Romulus, however it is only mentioned in passing as a subdivision of Romulus' force.
 It is speculated that in this period a century may have referred to a Phalanx block and was perhaps the main tactical unit on the battlefield.

 After the adoption of the manipular Roman army in 340 BC the centuria took a backseat to the maniple as the main military unit used by the Roman army.
-In Livy's The History of Rome and Polybius' Histories, centuria do not appear by name but both writers do mention subdivisions of the maniple of around 60 men that were commanded by Centurions.
-The only point of disagreement between the two was the number of these units in a maniple; Livy says 3 while Polybius says 2.
-Livy is writing of a time 150 years before Polybius so the number of men in this unit may have changed over that period.
+In Livy's The History of Rome and Polybius' Histories, centuria do not appear by name but both writers do mention subdivisions of the maniple of around 60 men that centurions commanded.
+The only point of disagreement between the two was the number of these units in a maniple; Livy says 3, while Polybius says 2.
+Livy is writing of a time 150 years before Polybius, so the number of men in this unit may have changed over that period.

-The centuria was the pivotal tactical unit of a Roman legion after the Marian reforms of 107 BC.